burnpiro/erdem.pl/content/posts/2019/2019-07-24-Id-Symbols-really-useful/Is-Symbols-really-useful.md

 - Symbol will never conflict with Object key.
 You can use Symbol as object key `store[Symbol.for('id')] = 42`.
 - Keys created using Symbol is not iterable.
 So when you call `Object.values(store)` you won't get `42` unless there is another key (not Symbol key) with that value.
 That's really useful property because it won't change library behaviour when you add another property.
-- To extract Symbols from object you can use `Object.getOwnPropertySymbols()`.
+- To extract Symbols from object, you can use `Object.getOwnPropertySymbols()`.
 - Symbols are copied to other objects.
 Every enumerable Symbol is copied from obj `a` into obj `b` when `Object.assign(a, b)` is called.

 ## Symbol's usefulness